onflow/docs/docs/evm/about.md

 - **Access New Markets**: Easily tap into Flow's user base and unique IPs without any implementation risk.
 - **Simplified Multi-Chain Experience**: Ideal for applications without a multi-chain approach or those wanting to ensure cross-chain compatibility.
-- **Leverage Flow’s Protocol**: Expand EVM capabilities and transcend EVM limitations using Cadence, which offers a powerful new account model, programmable resources and hybrid ownership.
+- **Leverage Flow’s Protocol**: Expand EVM capabilities and transcend EVM limitations using Cadence, which offers a powerful new account model, programmable resources, and hybrid ownership.
 - **No Miner Extractable Value (MEV)**: Leading to a more fair and secure environment for all participants and minimizing the risk of front running transactions.
 - **Enhanced Functionality**:
     - Compose assets and functionality using a shared world state and [Cadence contracts](https://cadence-lang.org/).